-The Mental Health Services (MHS) Leadership Team is led by the Director of MHS and comprised of the Clinical Director (oversees delivery of individualized clinical services), Training Director (oversees intensive clinical training programs) and Director of Group Programing and Community Outreach (oversees group programs and community partnerships).
-The Clinical Psychology Doctoral Internship Program is typically led under the direction of the Training Director who also holds the position of the APA Internship Training Director.
-Dr. Matthew Leahy is currently serving as the interim APA training Director.
+The Mental Health Services (MHS) Leadership Team is led by the Director of MHS and also includes the Clinical Director (oversees delivery of individualized clinical services) and Director of Group Programing and Community Outreach (oversees group programs and community partnerships).
+Overseeing our training programs at Momentous are two Associate Training Directors: one for our practicum training program and one for our internship program.
+Dr. Ashley Geerts-Perry is currently serving as the Associate Training Director for the APA Doctoral Internship.